user1angelo/Middleware/SDK_USABILITY_AUDIT.md

 **How to read this document.** Part 1 explains how the SDK works, from scratch, with real code.
 Part 2 gives an explicit verdict on how effective it is.
 Part 3 applies the Cognitive Dimensions framework, dimension by dimension, with file/line evidence.
+Part 3.5 is a deep dive into the single root cause behind the four dimensions Part 3 leaves MIXED/FAIL, the concrete fix for it, and a grounded risk assessment for why that fix hasn't been made yet.
 Part 4 checks the SDK against a practical modern-API ergonomics checklist.
+Part 5 lists prioritized recommendations for future work.
 Every claim of fact is backed by a specific file and line reference; every judgment is stated as a judgment, not disguised as one.

 **Revision note.** This is a two-pass document.
 The first pass scored the SDK at 1 PASS / 5 MIXED / 6 FAIL across the 12 Cognitive Dimensions.
 A second, targeted round of work then fixed six of those issues with real, verified code changes (not just re-wording) — Part 3's summary table and each affected dimension now show both the original verdict and the fix.
-Three dimensions were left MIXED/FAIL by **explicit, documented decision**, not oversight: fixing them requires replacing `SdkModuleHost`'s hardcoded embedded-module list and hardcoded dispatch logic, which was judged too close to `OpenDaylightModule`'s live SDN mitigation routing to risk without a dedicated regression-testing pass of its own.
+Four dimensions (#3, #4, #6, #9) were left MIXED/FAIL by **explicit, documented decision**, not
+oversight: fixing them requires replacing `SdkModuleHost`'s hardcoded embedded-module list and hardcoded dispatch logic, which was judged too close to `OpenDaylightModule`'s live SDN mitigation routing to risk without a dedicated regression-testing pass of its own.
+Part 3.5 documents the root cause, the concrete fix, and a full risk assessment for why it wasn't attempted this round.

 ---